AryaBhiwapurkar/Nim-Nexus/README.md

 python nim_nexus.py

 Author
-Arya Mahesh Bhiwapurkar, Muskan Dewangan
+Arya Mahesh Bhiwapurkar, Muskan Dewangan, Shubham Gupta, Subhali AR Otti

 License
 This project is licensed under the MIT License - see the LICENSE file for details.